faranalytics/pydot_graph/README.md

 # Pydot Graph

 A graph notation for creating Graphviz visualizations using Pydot.
+Pydot Graph makes it a little easier to construct graphs using Pydot.
+You can, for example, use Pydot Graph to construct a graph programatically at each step of a pipeline.

 ## Example

 ### Instructions

-In this example a hypothetical graph is constructed using `PydotGraph`.
+In this example a hypothetical graph is constructed using Pydot Graph.
 You can map the labels in the [Output](#output) image to each node in the list.

 0. Import the dependencies.
 1. Construct the graph using a list of lists.<br>